ocheesetick/hook-practice/README.md

+# Notes
+-  This is to help developers or aspiring developers to know or review the different common react hooks and its use cases

 # Initial Setup Vite + React
 - first create a folder where you want to create your React app
 - open it on your preferred IDE then open terminal in that directory